timthedev07/my-website/posts/math/brief-introduction-to-calculus-2.1.md

 $$
 \begin{align*}
-\int 2x\, dx = x^2 + c
+\int 2x\, dx = x^2 + C
 \end{align*}
 $$

-Where $c$ is a possible constant ignored/removed when differentiating; it could be anything, but without further information we won't be able to find $c$.
+Where $C$ is a possible constant ignored/removed when differentiating; it could be anything, but without further information we won't be able to find $C$.

 ## Rules for Integration